Data Validation Error Format

 Specific support of Data Validation Error Format by an application depends on two options.
 Both MUST be documented by applications:

-2. The set of supported locator formats
+2. The set of supported dimensions

 2 Errors